Social commerce: why is product content king?

 The example of Le Slip Français

-Pure player of origin, Le Slip Français founded its success on its e-commerce site before opening its first boutiques.
-However, social networks have been key to the brand's development and are still at the forefront of the strategy today: the Facebook shop is therefore an extension of the online shop, in line with a truly omnichannel strategy.
-It presents the products, their prices and visuals in "real life".
-The redirection is made at the time of payment to the e-commerce site.
+However, social networks have been key to the brand's development and are still at the forefront of the strategy today: the Facebook store is therefore an extension of the online store, in line with a truly omnichannel strategy.
+It presents products, prices and "real-life" visuals.
+Payment is redirected to the e-commerce site.

 Did you like this article?
 Share it!